encryptedcation/NoDoubt/README.md

 You can test the bot on a [demo server](https://discord.gg/fEhhTAsuXA) we have created.

 ## Commands

 1. `$memes`: Gets random wholesome memes from Reddit.
-2. `$xkcd`: Gets a random XKCD comic
+2. `$xkcd`: Gets a random XKCD comic.
-3. `$resources`: Gets IIIT Delhi academic resources from Aflah's Github repo.
+3. `$resources`: Gets list of courses for which resources are available from Aflah's Github repo.
+Use `$resources <coursename>` to get resources for the specific course.
 4. `$b99`: Gets a random dialogue from Brooklyn Nine Nine.
-5. `$getbook`: Gets links of books from Project Gutenberg.
+5. `$getbook`: Gets 32 random books from Project Gutenberg.
+Select a book by entering its number to get the links for the book.
+   - Note: You can use `$getbook <bookname>` to find a specific book.
 6. `$help`: Returns this menu.

+## Note
+API key has to be stored in a `.env` file as an environment variable called `TOKEN`